mystic-finance/Stellar-RFQ/docs/TECHNICAL_ARCHITECTURE.md

 ## 1.2 Definitions, acronyms and abbreviations

-- **RFQ** – Request-for-Quote: an auction sale of an asset by a maker, who creates it via a signed quote (off-chain LP) or a live on-chain quote (facility / DeFi source) that a taker fills on-chain.
+- **RFQ** – Request-for-Quote: an auction sale of an asset where entities bid on either via a signed quote (off-chain LP) or a live on-chain quote (facility / DeFi source).
-- **Maker** – The party providing liquidity (e.g. the LP paying stablecoin for an RWA).
+- **Maker** – The party bidding and providing liquidity (e.g. the LP paying stablecoin for an RWA).
 May be an off-chain signer or an on-chain source.
-- **Taker** – The party filling the order on-chain (gives the taker token — e.g. the RWA holder seeking instant liquidity).
+- **Taker** – The party creating the auction and accepting the bid, aka filling the order on-chain.
 Also called the **seller**.
-- **PMM** – Principal Market Maker: an institutional LP that bids on the RFQ with its own balance sheet (e.g. GSR, Auros).
+- **PMM** – Private Market Maker: an institutional LP that bids off-chain on the RFQ with their own balance sheet.
 - **RFQ Router** – The on-chain contract that aggregates every bid source, picks the bid with the best price, and settles the winning route atomically.
 - **DEX aggregator** – The on-chain component that brings public DEX liquidity